Village Aling The Way To Jiri To Everest Trekking

 AccommodationHotel

-We drive by public bus or private Jeep to Shivalaya from Kathmandu.
+We travel by public bus or private Jeep from Kathmandu to Shivalaya.
 It is longer than 186 km from Kathmandu.
 Some parts are gravel, and some are blacktop.
 But the road goes through the river, valley, and local villages.

-We always suggest that you go to Shivalaya from Jiri.
-The altitude of Shivalaya is (1770 m. overnight at the guest house by the River.
+We always recommend going to Shivalaya from Jiri.
+The altitude of Shivalaya is 1770 m. overnight at the guest house by the River.

 Jiri Road